Applications for admission in September 2017 are open

 Please also email email@example.com if you have any informal queries.

-Selected applicants will be invited for interview in Reading on Wednesday 22 February.
+Selected applicants will be invited for interview.
 Those who are successful at interview will be offered a place on the four year programme to be based at Reading or Imperial.

 Please note decisions regarding international students will be made after this date.